hbrc-fpga-class/peripherals/serial_fpga/sw/readme.txt

 /sys/class/gpio/gpioXX/value.
 A 250 ms timer polls
 the GPIO pin as a way to avoid missed interrupts.

+intrr_rate : Interrupt max rate in Hz.
+Tells the FPGA the max rate to assert the interrupt pin.
+Valid rates 4 to 1000Hz.
+0 is a special value that means assert as soon as possible.

 rawin : Hexadecimal values to send directly to the FPGA.
 Use this resource to help debug your FPGA peripheral.
 This resource is write-only and has a